ADU

 The ADU can be attached to the main dwelling, or it can be detached.
 The ADU can be built from the ground up, or it can be converted from an existing accessory structure on site, like a garage, recreation room, or pool room.

-If you add square footage to an existing structure like a garage, you can maintain the existing rear and side yards approved for the original permitted structure, but all new additions must conform to the new code.
+If you add square footage to an existing structure like a garage, you can maintain the existing rear and side yards approved for the original permitted structure, but all new additions must conform to the latest code.

 Can I build an ADU above an existing garage?